randalln/hubitat-mitsubishi-mqtt-remote-app/README.md

    - (Optional) Allow the app to set the thermostat mode to **off** if it exceeds the setpoint by some degrees, then  set the heat pump to the previous mode when the temperature gets closer to the setpoint again
      - For me this mostly occurs when idle heads are passively soaking up excess heat on my multi-head condenser
-   - (Optional) Set sensor timeout to switch to internal sensor on the head
+   - (Optional, but recommended) Set sensor timeout to switch to internal sensor on the head
      - The temp sensors in my heads are wildly inaccurate, but it beats having the heat pump run until the end of time
-   - ~~(Optional) Adjust setpoint to avoid an immediate cycle when turning the heat pump on manually~~
+   - (Optional) Adjust setpoint to avoid an immediate cycle when turning the heat pump on
+       - It's not clear why the heat pump always initiates a cycle, so just turn the setpoint down a couple of degrees for a minute until it "settles"

-## Troubleshooting
+## Troubleshooting and Notes

-Turn on logging in each child app and, possibly, the driver
+* Turn on logging in each child app and, possibly, the driver
+* Because the heat pumps work in Celsius internally (and I've updated the driver to reflect that), I set my dashboard thermostats to increment by 0.9F